-"Miss Granger," he put his head in his hands unprepared to deal with the idea she might respect him, and see past his teaching methods.
-"The Headmaster requires it of me, of you."
+"Miss Granger," Professor Snape put his head in his hands, unprepared to deal with the idea she might respect him, and could see past his teaching methods.
+"The Headmaster requires it of me.
+Of you."

-Hermione quieted at that, sat back down, and picked up her tea and nursed it, thinking.
+Hermione quieted at that and sat back down.
+She picked up her tea and nursed it, thinking.

 Professor Snape returned to staring into the fire waiting for her to form her questions, so she took the opportunity and looked at him.
 He had been for him, understanding.
 He'd sneered yes, but wasn't he in the same corner?
 Could she do this to him?
 Now she knew the Headmasters plan could she go through with it?
-Do nothing, passively accept that the adults knew best?
+Do nothing?
+Passively accept that the adults knew best?
 Could she rip her heart out and throw away her happiness?
 Her relationship?
 Professor Snape was not an easy man; she would spend her life frustrated by him.
-Well maybe not, the life expectancy for double agents wasn't long, was it?
-So he'd agree thinking he wouldn't last the war, well, that seemed stupid, what if he did?
+Well, maybe not.
+The life expectancy for double agents wasn't long, was it?
+So, he would agree thinking he wouldn't last the war.
+Well, that seemed stupid.
+What if he did?
 He'd still be married to her.
-His life which should be his to live out from under the shadow of war would still be tied to hers.
+His life, which should be his to live out from under the shadow of war would still bound to hers.
 She sighed.

 Severus Snape watched her abrupt exit of his rooms after her statement.
 She had, he thought, taken it very well.
-She had clearly been thinking rude things about the Headmaster, but she respected him, him the fearsome Potions Master?
-Thought he was a good teacher?
+She had obviously been thinking rude things about the Headmaster, but she respected him?
+Him?
+The fearsome Potions Master?
+She thought he was a good teacher?
 He had made her lessons a misery deliberately as was required.
-She was beyond classroom lessons, if she wasn't in school with Harry Potter or as the Dark Lord resurrected he would have offered her advanced lessons.
-He did for students with promise, accelerated their lessons, enrolled them in early NEWT track allowing them to flourish outside of the restrictive classroom curriculum.
-Maybe once they were married he could do so, he wouldn't be allowed to teach her, but privately?
+Miss Granger was beyond classroom lessons.
+If she wasn't in school with Harry Potter or as the Dark Lord resurrected he would have offered her advanced lessons.
+He did for students with promise.
+Accelerated their lessons, enrolled them in early NEWT track allowing them to flourish outside of the restrictive classroom curriculum.
+Maybe once they were married, he could do so.
+He wouldn't be allowed to teach her, but privately?
 She'd thanked him.
 He hadn't expected that.
-He sighed, it was nearly dinner time, and he had marking to finish he would deal with Miss Granger when forced to.
+Severus sighed, it was nearly dinner time, and he had his essay marking to finish.
+He would deal with Miss Granger when forced.